 - Most apartments are in secure buildings, so there is an extra level of protection against burglars or door-to-door salespeople.
 Living in a house might mean needing to pay for a security system that can do this job for you.

 - There are utility benefits to living in an apartment vs. a house to consider, such as the inclusion of cable television, water, sewer, and sometimes even electricity.
-All of the costs should be outlined in your lease, so you will have a clear picture of your expense profile.
+All of the costs should be outlined in your lease to have a clear picture of your expense profile.

 - Some apartments offer amenities that a house cannot provide.